Aleedzshx/Aleedzshx-/README.md

 # 👋 Hi there!
 I'm Alee

-🎓 Aspiring Software Engineering student at Uniminuto (virtual modality)
+🎓 Aspiring Software Engineering student at Areandina (virtual modality)
 📍 Based in Ibagué, Tolima – Colombia
 💡 Passionate about building tools that help students plan their future